kundtx/MFC-TopoReg/README.md

-This folder contains the code for the paper _'Learning Persistent Community Structures in Dynamic Networks via Topological Data Analysis'_, submitted to The 38th Annual AAAI Conference on Artificial Intelligence (AAAI), 2024.
+This is the official pytorch implementation of Paper _'Learning Persistent Community Structures in Dynamic Networks via Topological Data Analysis'_, accepted by The 38th Annual AAAI Conference on Artificial Intelligence (AAAI), 2024.

 ## Setup